jindongwang/learning_to_match/README.md

 # Learning to Match Distributions for Domain Adaptation

-This repository is the official implementation of [Learning to Match Distributions for Domain Adaptation](https://arxiv.org/abs/xxxx).
+This repository is the official implementation of [Learning to Match Distributions for Domain Adaptation](https://arxiv.org/abs/2007.10791).

 ## Requirements

 We recommend that you use a conda virtual environment to run the following experiments .

 Environments:
-* Python3
+* Python 3
 * PyTorch == 1.0.0 (with suitable CUDA and CuDNN version)
 * torchvision == 0.2.1